Libardo1/BioinformaticsPracticals/src/chapter1.rst

       tg   tt
     3794 3345

+Note that by default the count() function includes all overlapping DNA words in a sequence.
+Therefore, for example, the sequence "ATG" is considered to contain two words that are two nucleotides long: "AT" and "TG".

 If you type help('count'), you will see that the result (output) of the function count() is a *table* object.
 This means that you can use double square brackets to extract the values of elements from